 You have a lot of control over a dynasty trust- your descendants have little.
 This offers both advantages and disadvantages.
 You get to decide who your beneficiaries are and what rights they have.
 Typically, children are the first beneficiaries; after their deaths, the grandchildren are next in line.

 You appoint a trustee to manage the money and spend it on beneficiaries’ needs according to the terms you set out in the trust.
 Those rules can be as detailed as you wish.
 You can also give the beneficiaries power to give away some of the trust assets or leave them to others at their own deaths.

 Because dynasty trusts are irrevocable, you can’t change your mind later and your descendants can’t alter the terms of the trust when family or financial circumstances change.

 Dynasty trusts are complex and must be carefully prepared by an attorney who has experience with trusts, taxes and investments.
 It is important to make certain your assets are handled properly.
-Contact the Law Office of Justin M. Gilbert for guidance on setting up your Tennessee Dynasty Trust.
+Whether you’re looking to get in touch with Lawyers in Brentwood, Nolensville, Springhill, Arrington, College Grove, Thompson’s Station, and Fairview are ready to assist you.
+Call (615) 628-7775 right away.
+Contact Music City Estate Law for guidance on setting up your Tennessee Dynasty Trust.